-We are pleased to present the Primeserv Group Limited ("Primeserv" or "the Group") 2018 Integrated Report for the year ending 31 March 2018, which covers the performance of the Group and its subsidiaries, all of which operate in South Africa.
-The report includes our annual financial statements, analysis of these statements and reports on our non-financial performance in such critical areas as value creation, governance, risk management and compliance with the King Report on Corporate Governance for South Africa (2016) ("King IV").
+We take pleasure in presenting the Primeserv Group Limited ("Primeserv" or "the Group") Integrated Report for the year ending 31 March 2019, which covers the performance of the Group and its subsidiaries, all of which operate within South Africa.
+This Integrated Report includes our annual financial statements, the analysis of these statements, and reports on our non-financial performance in key areas such as value creation, governance, risk management and compliance with the King Report on Corporate Governance for South Africa (2016) ("King IV").